Decathlon/wiki-page-creator-action/README.md

 In this example the workflow is started `on milestone`; the first action is filtering on the `closed` action of the milestone (if milestone is created, renamed, ... the other steps are skipped).

-The `create-release-notes-action` is taking care to the markdown file creation (check [here](https://github.com/Decathlon/release-notes-generator-action) if your need more information).
+The `create-release-notes-action` creates the markdown file (check [here](https://github.com/Decathlon/release-notes-generator-action) if your need more information).
 The output file is stored into the `temp_release_notes`.

-Then the `wiki-page-creator-action` is taking all the MD files into the `temp_release_notes` folder (skipping a README.md file if found) and is uploading them to the provided wiki repo.
+The `wiki-page-creator-action` takes all the markdown files from the `temp_release_notes` folder (skipping a README.md file if found) and uploads them to the provided wiki repo.

 ### Using v1.0.0+
 ```